Audit: Some agencies are violating public records law

 NASHVILLE, Tenn.
-(AP) - Some local government agencies across Tennessee have violated state laws that require them to adopt a public records policy explaining how citizens can get public information and make it available to citizens, a newly released audit found.
+(AP) - A newly released audit has found that some government agencies in Tennessee are violating state laws requiring them to adopt a public records policy and make it available to citizens.

-During an audit that spanned from October 2017 to March 2018, the Tennessee Coalition for Open Government (TCOG) surveyed all 95 counties in the state.
-TCOG looked at 306 entities that included county governments, school districts and cities with a population of over 2,000.

-And while most government agencies either provided a copy of their public records policy or had one posted on their website, 15 percent of agencies contacted would not mail or email a copy of their policy after it had been requested, TCOG’s audit found.
-Nine agencies said the only way to get it was to appear in person.
-Four said they did not have a policy.
-But most simply did not respond to emails and phone calls requesting a copy by providing the policy.
-All of these, TCOG said, are violations of state law.

-The Tennessee Legislature passed a law two years ago that required every government entity in the state to establish a written public records policy by July 2017.
-Each policy was to include details on how citizens can make a public records request, the title or name of the person who could help them get records and contact information for that person.

-Public records advocates had hoped that the law would lead to a new era of greater transparency of government.
+Public records advocates had hoped that the passage of a law would usher in a new era of government transparency.
+However, an audit by the Tennessee Coalition for Open Government said 15 percent of all government agencies that were contacted would not provide a policy.

-Of the 259 policies that were obtained, 84 percent included the contact person and a phone number for that person.
-Some included just a physical address.
+The audit looked at 306 government entities in all 95 counties.
+TCOG’s survey found that some of those entities did not respond to repeated requests for the policy.
+In addition, TCOG found some agencies refused to provide their policy unless someone came to the office in person, and others agencies admitted that they had not adopted a policy.

 Copyright © 2018 The Washington Times, LLC.